James E. Brenneman, President

 Ed.D., Harvard University

-Scott returned to Goshen to begin work in the areas of institutional research and assessment in 2010 as he completed his doctoral studies in the Boston area.
+Dr. Scott Barge returned to Goshen to begin work in the areas of institutional research and assessment in 2010 as he completed his doctoral studies in the Boston area.
 This marks his third stint at Goshen College, having worked in institutional research roles during the 2000-01 and 2004-05 academic years.
-From 2001-04, Scott served as Associate VP for Marketing and was on the English faculty at LCC International University, where he currently serves on the board.
-Prior to providing interim leadership to enrollment and marketing efforts, Scott oversaw assessment and institutional research on campus, working with academic and administrative departments to ensure data-driven decision making in pursuit of clearly articulated learning and operational objectives.
-Scott also led institutional efforts to prepare for the 2015 comprehensive evaluation for continued institutional accreditation by the Higher Learning Commission.
+From 2001-04, Dr. Barge served as Associate VP for Marketing and was on the English faculty at LCC International University, where he currently serves on the board.
+Prior to providing interim leadership to enrollment and marketing efforts, he oversaw assessment and institutional research on campus, working with academic and administrative departments to ensure data-driven decision making in pursuit of clearly articulated learning and operational objectives.
+Dr. Barge also led institutional efforts to prepare for the 2015 comprehensive evaluation for continued institutional accreditation by the Higher Learning Commission.

 Vice President for Institutional Advancement